arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 }
 ```

-This is basically the same program from previous examples, but defined over any `F` data type that there is an instance
+This is basically the same program from previous examples, but defined over any `F` data type for which there is an instance
-of `Bracket` for.
+of `Bracket`.
 In other words, this program is constrained by the capabilities that `Bracket` can provide.

 We are also fixing the error type from `Bracket<F, E>` to be `Throwable`.